s7023369667/Color-Deviation-Terminator/README.md

 We made a color detecter to correct the specific "Color Codes" which is the special "RGB value" for a particular application.

+Our goal is to find out the color different after we use the color sensor to detect the pictures with those specific "Color Codes",

+After we find out the color different we caculate the distance that we need to modified from each R,G,B channel.

+Hope we could make the user printout  the right pictures with the specific "Color Codes".

 Detail report in Chinese : report.pdf

 line bot :